lobocv/blog/content/posts/dev_environment/index.md

 At the heart of the development environment is the development container.
 This container contains all the tools and dependencies I would need in order to perform my daily tasks.
-If the project I am working already has a public docker image with the main dependencies install, I use that as the base image.
+If the project I am working already has a public docker image with the main dependencies installed, I use that as the base image.
 For example, when I write `Go` applications, I use the [golang](https://hub.docker.com/_/golang) docker image which already includes the go toolchain.
-Afterwards, I install any additional dependencies I need for the project such as protol buffers and linters.
+Afterwards, I install any additional dependencies I need for the project such as protocol buffers and linters.

 ```bash
 FROM golang:1.16